robotpy/robotpy-wpilib/docs/getting_started.rst

 * `Download RobotPy from github <https://github.com/robotpy/robotpy-wpilib/releases>`_
 * `Make sure Python 3.4 is installed <https://www.python.org/downloads/>`_

-Unzip the RobotPy zipfile somewhere on your computer (not on the RoboRIO), and there should be an installer.py there.
+Unzip the RobotPy zipfile somewhere on your computer (not on the roboRIO), and there should be an installer.py there.
 Open up a command line, change directory to the installer location, and run this::